cheesecakeman/frmcs-requirements-governance-workflow/README.md

 Thesis Context
-This deliverable accompanies the master thesis “Workflow-Level Automation for Requirements Governance Across Levels: Evidence from GSM-R to FRMCS Migration”.
+This deliverable accompanies the master thesis “Automation of Requirement Governance in Railway Communication Systems: AI-assisted Workﬂow for System Migration from GSM-R to FRMCS”.

 It contains the bounded n8n prototype used to demonstrate and evaluate a staged workflow for requirements governance across heterogeneous sources and levels of abstraction in the GSM-R to FRMCS migration context.